 In response to motions to dismiss, the trial court dismissed: (1) the requests for declaratory relief as being duplicative of the claims for breach of contract and (2) certain of the breach of contract claims as being not ripe until the limits of underlying insurance policies have been exhausted.
 On or about January 28, 2008, the Company filed its Second Amended Complaint.
 Aon filed a motion to dismiss the Second Amended Complaint in its entirety as against Aon, and the insurers moved to dismiss portions of the Second Amended Complaint.
 Aon's motion was granted, with leave granted to the Company to file an amended pleading containing greater factual specificity.
 The Company did so by adding to the Second Amended Complaint a new Count VII against Aon, which the Company filed on August 15, 2008.
 Aon then answered the new Count VII in part and moved to strike certain of its allegations.
-The Court left Count VII undisturbed, except for ruling that the Company's behalf should be re-pleaded in the form of a breach of contract theory.
+The Court left Count VII undisturbed, except for ruling that the Company's alternative claim that Aon was negligent in carrying out its duty to give notice to certain of the insurance carriers on the Company's behalf should be re-pleaded in the form of a breach of contract theory.
 On February 2, 2009, the Company filed such a claim in the form of a new Count VIII against Aon.
 Written discovery proceedings have commenced.